Faye Barker: Career

 On 12 January 2009 she was appointed the main newscaster of the ITV Morning News on ITV.
 The programme was discontinued in December 2012.

 Barker would also present three short opts which air as part of Good Morning Britain) for ITV News London on ITV London (Wednesdays & Thursdays) - a role of which she continues.

 She is also a reporter for the ITV Lunchtime News.

 Her corporate work has included presenting awards shows and videos for Randtad, English National Ballet School and Middlesex University as well as hosting debates, including for Totaljobs.

 In 2018, Barker joined 26 other celebrities under the artist name The Celebs and performed an original Christmas song called Rock With Rudolph, written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital and was released digitally through independent record label Saga Entertainment on 30 November 2018.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

 In 2020 amid the COVID-19 crisis Barker rejoined The Celebs, which this year included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of Merry Christmas Everyone by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
 The music video debuted exclusively on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.

 In September 2022, Barker rejoined The Celebs alongside Anne Hegerty and Jo O'Meara to mark the 40th anniversary of the Michael Jackson classic album Thriller and raise money for Great Ormond Street Hospital, with a new rendition of the title track, which was released on the independent record label Saga Entertainment and produced by Grahame and Jack Corbyn.

 Personal life

-Barker is married and her wedding took place at Bickleigh Castle, Devon, in 2007.
+Barker married Nick Jenkins at Bickleigh Castle, Devon, in September 2007.
 In 2010 she gave birth to her first child, a daughter.
 Her second child, and second daughter, was born in 2013.
 Her third child, a son, was born in 2016.
 She has lived in Ashtead, Surrey since 2016.

 Barker has also done a certain amount of work for charity including presenting fashion shows for cancer charities.
 She was also part of the on-screen team at the International Broadcasting Convention in Amsterdam in 2006.